Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 ## Block

 Whenever you would be hit by an attack, you may use the Block reaction.
-If you do, the efficacy of all attacks made against you is halved until the end of the current turn.
+If you do, you **block** all attacks made against you until the end of the current turn.
+Halve the efficacy of blocked attacks made against you.

 ## Dodge